percona/postgresql-docs/docs/solutions/postgis-deploy.md

 ## Preconditions

 1. We assume that you have the basic knowledge of spatial data, GIS (Geographical Information System) and of shapefiles.
 2. You need to acquire spacial data.
-For the following examples, we will use the same [data set](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip) as is used in [PostGIS tutorial](http://postgis.net/workshops/postgis-intro/)
+For the following examples, we'll use the same [data set](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip) as is used in [PostGIS tutorial](http://postgis.net/workshops/postgis-intro/)

 ## Install PostGIS